Last Updated on July 16, 2022 by Chef Mireille

-This jello does not firm as tightly as store bought packaged jello you might be used to, but the taste is far superior with fresh watermelon juice, instead of artificial colors and flavors.
+This all natural Watermelon Pudding does not firm as tightly as store bought packaged jello you might be used to, but the taste is far superior with fresh watermelon juice, instead of artificial colors and flavors.

 Gelo di Melone – Sicilian Watermelon Gelatin